U.S. confirms Islamic State computer expert killed in air strike

 U.S. officials said Islamic State's efforts at hacking into computer systems have largely been quite primitive.

-But its use of social media to promote its cause and recruit and inspire foreign fighters to join IS in Syria or carry out attacks in their own countries has been effective.
+But the group's use of social media and the Internet to promote its cause and recruit and inspire foreign fighters to join IS in Syria or carry out attacks in their own countries has been effective.

-Hussain left Britain to join Islamic State some time in the last two years.
-He was jailed in Britain in 2012 for hacking former Prime Minister Tony Blair's address book from an account maintained by a Blair adviser.
+Hussain left Britain to join the Islamic State some time in the last two years.
+He was jailed by British authorities in 2012 for hacking former British Prime Minister Tony Blair's address book from an account maintained by a Blair advisor.

-(Reporting by Mark Hosenball and Andrea Shalal in Washington; Editing by David Storey and Alan Crosby)
+(Reporting by Mark Hosenball and Andrea Shalal in Washington; Editing by David Storey and Frances Kerry)